Want your coffee actually to taste strong, not just hot and dark?

 1. Use a strong coffee roast

-But first, let’s talk about the best coffee roast to use if you want to make stronger coffee at home.
+However, first, let’s discuss the ideal coffee roast for making stronger coffee at home.

 These coffee roasts pack a robust flavor and are vital if you want a stronger cup of joe in the morning.